containers/podman-desktop/website/blog/2024-08-01-using-rhel-wsl-podman-machine.md

 hide_table_of_contents: false
 ---

-Red Hat provides a tool called image builder that allows developers to build their own custom image of RHEL in a variety of format.
-Recently, image builder added WSL as a target so you can run RHEL on Windows as a WSL distribution.
+Red Hat provides a tool called Image Builder that allows developers to build their own custom image of RHEL in a variety of formats.
+Recently, Image Builder added WSL as a target, enabling you to run RHEL on Windows as a WSL distribution.

 This [article](https://developers.redhat.com/articles/2023/11/15/create-customized-rhel-images-wsl-environment) details the steps and actions required to build and run your RHEL WSL image.

-The purpose of this article is to describe the options needed for the RHEL WSL distribution so that is can be used as a Podman machine.
+The purpose of this article is to describe the options needed for the RHEL WSL distribution so that it can be used as a Podman machine.

 # Requirements

-In order to be used as a Podman machine, we need to ensure that the following packages are installed in the RHEL WSL images:
+To use the RHEL WSL image as a Podman machine, ensure that the following packages are installed:

 - podman
 - podman-docker